sosw/sosw/docs/essentials/essential.rst

 The main roles of Essential is:

-* Update config file from DynamoDB table
+* Update the config of the Essential children classes to include common base properties.

 .. automodule:: sosw.essential